 Many seemingly nutritious foods can increase your calorie intake significantly.
 One prime example?
 Cranberry sides, says Carina Sohaili, a certified nutrition counselor and founder of Vibrant Healthy Life in Los Angeles.
-"Cranberries alone can be a delicious, healthy side," she says.
-"The problem is that most cranberry sides are packed with excessive sugars and fake ingredients."
+"Most cranberry sides are packed with excessive sugars and fake ingredients."
 The same holds true for canned yams and fruits packed with sugar or corn syrup.
 In addition to adding calories, the added sweeteners can spike your blood sugar, Sohaili says, leading to appetite increases.
 When possible, choose fresh or frozen (no sugar added) fruits and veggies over canned varieties.
 One cup of fresh cranberries contains only 46 calories.
 In comparison, a half-cup serving of jellied cranberry sauce contains 220 calories.

 Read more: 9 Weight Loss Secrets, Including How to Enter Your Family Recipes into MyPlate to See How Many Calories

 Read more: 11 of Life's Most Difficult Situations and How to Handle Them

 Photo Credit: James Pauls/iStock/Getty Images

 Sweet toppings can add ample calories and virtually no nutrients to holiday dishes.
 "The marshmallows on top of those yams or the whipped cream on top of the pumpkin pie are killer," says nutrition counselor Carina Sohaili.
 Two tablespoons of marshmallow cream adds another 40 calories to yams.
 Sohaili recommends skipping the marshmallow and whipped creams.
-Real, whole foods can taste just as good without all of the excessive toppings.
+Real, whole foods taste just as good without all of the excessive toppings.
 If you must have your sweet, creamy topping, use modest amounts.

 Read more: 4 Crust-Less, 175-Calorie-or-Less Pumpkin Treats

 Holiday desserts can easily match or surpass the calorie content of an entire meal.
 One slice of pecan pie, for example, supplies more than 500 calories.
 A scoop of ice cream and a dollop of whipped topping can bring that pie slice up to about 700 calories.
 Apple pie contains more than 250 calories per slice, and pumpkin pie has around 325 calories.
 Trimming your dessert sizes to half-slices or taking bite-sized nibbles of a few options can help keep your caloric intake more reasonable.

 Read more: 4 Crust-Less 175-Calorie-or-Less Pumpkin Treats

 If you think dessert is your holiday health's worst enemy, think again.
 The all-or-nothing mindset of dieting itself may pose greater risks, says Minh-Hai Alex, RD.
 "Ironically, dieters are at higher risk for getting painfully stuffed during holiday celebrations because the diet mentality increases the risk of all-or-nothing thinking."
 A few decadent bites of food you normally avoid might seem like a failure, leading you to think, "What the heck?
-I've already blown it," explained Alex.
+I've already blown it," explains Alex.
 In some cases, overeating becomes a form of self-punishment for poor eating and prompts desires to starve afterward, triggering a cycle of overeating, under-eating and eventual weight gain.

 Read more: Why Slow and Steady REALLY Wins the Weight Loss Race

 Photo Credit: Brent Hofacker/iStock/Getty Images

 Read more: 13 Worst Alcoholic Drinks Sure to Derail Your Diet

 Stress is one of the biggest contributors to overeating and weight gain during the holidays and throughout the season.
 Stress causes your body to produce the hormone cortisol, which leads to appetite increases and weight gain.
 You may also crave calorie-rich foods because they bring emotional comfort and trigger the release of feel-good chemicals, such as serotonin, in your brain.
-According to Minh-Hai Tran, RD, instead of stressing over calories, you may want to amp up self-care.
+According to Minh-Hai Tran, RD, instead of stressing over calories, you should amp up self-care.
 "Relaxation and decreasing stress can help support digestion and make it easier to connect with your body’s internal cues to support more attuned eating," she says.